exoplatform/exo-documentation/docs/Installation.rst

 eXo Chat application has two installation modes available:

--  The embedded mode: eXo Chat is deployed inside eXo Platorm.
+-  The embedded mode: eXo Chat is deployed inside eXo Platform.

 -  The standalone mode: eXo Chat is installed into a dedicated server.